 - When deleting your regions layers, make sure you weren't relying on them to connect otherwise disconnected areas of tiles.
 If you were, use the Ignore special tile to connect them on one of the input layers, so that Tiled knows they're part of the same rule.
 To make sure the rules behave exactly the same, fill in any part that was previously part of the input region. - If were using the DeleteTiles map property to erase tiles from the output layer, you can keep using this property.
 If you want to make your rule more visually clear, however, you should unset the DeleteTiles property, and instead use the Empty special tile in all the output cells you want to delete from. - If were using the StrictEmpty map property to look for empty input tiles, you should now use the Empty special tile instead in the cells you want to check for being empty.
-You can also continue use the StrictEmpty property (or its newer alias, AutoEmpty), as long as at least one other input layer is not empty at those locations. - If were relying on the behavior that any tile which is left empty on all of the input layers for a given index is treated as "any tile not in this rule", you should instead use the Other special tile at those locations, and also the Empty special tile on an input layer at those same locations.
-The Empty tile is needed because old-style Other never matched Empty, but the MatchType Other tile does match Empty. - If you have rules that rely on some output indices being empty to randomly not make any changes, you will need to place Ignore special tiles in at least one layer of each empty output index so that those indices aren't ignored.
-Alternatively, you can use rule_options to give those rules a chance to not run at all. - If you had rules with random output, but did not specify an index for one of the outputs, this part of the rule's output is now excluded from the options and applied unconditionally instead.
-If all outputs should be random options, make sure they all have an index.
-You can automate updating your existing rule maps with the "Add Output Index" script.
+You can also continue use the StrictEmpty property (or its newer alias, AutoEmpty), as long as at least one other input layer is not empty at those locations. - If were relying on the behavior that any tile which is left empty on all of the input layers for a given index is treated as "any tile not in this rule", you should instead use the Other special tile at those locations, and also the Empty special tile on an input of layer at those same locations.
+The Empty tile is needed because old-style Other never matched Empty, but the MatchType Other tile does match Empty.